perladvent/perldotcom/content/article/_pub_2003_07_08_mod_perl.md

 My::BasicProvider declines the request.

-A nice side effect to this is that through our implementation we will be giving mod\_perl developers a feature they have never had beforeâthe ability to interlace Perl handlers and C handlers within the same phase.
+A nice side effect to this is that through our implementation we will be giving mod\_perl developers a feature they have never had before—the ability to interlace Perl handlers and C handlers within the same phase.

     AuthDigestProvider My::DigestProvider file My::OtherDigestProvider